operator-framework/operator-sdk/website/content/en/docs/kubebuilder/operator-scope.md

 // getWatchNamespace returns the Namespace the operator should be watching for changes func getWatchNamespace() (string, error) {
     // WatchNamespaceEnvVar is the constant for env variable WATCH_NAMESPACE
-    // which is the Namespace where the watch activity happens.
+    // which specifies the Namespace to watch.
-    // this value is empty if the operator is running with clusterScope. var watchNamespaceEnvVar = "WATCH_NAMESPACE"
+    // An empty value means the operator is running with cluster scope. var watchNamespaceEnvVar = "WATCH_NAMESPACE"

     ns, found := os.LookupEnv(watchNamespaceEnvVar)